Dean Astumian

-Raymond Dean Astumian is an American physical chemist.
+Raymond Dean Astumian is an American chemical and theoretical biophysicist.
 He is a professor at the University of Maine.

 Biography

 Astumian earned a bachelor's degree, followed by a master's degree in chemistry from the University of Texas at Arlington in 1978 and 1982.
-He obtained a doctorate in mathematical science and physical chemistry from the same institution the next year.
+He was a Japanese Ministry of Education (Monbusho) Fellow in 1979-1980 in the lab of Tatsuya Yasunaga.
+He obtained a doctorate in the lab of Zoltan Schelly in mathematical science and physical chemistry from the University of Texas at Arlington in 1983.
 Astumian is a professor at the University of Maine.